ahmedashraffcih/bikeshare-project/README.md

 * [pandas](https://pandas.pydata.org/) - One of the libraries used for this.
 * [numpy](http://www.numpy.org/) - One of the libraries used for this.
 * [time](https://docs.python.org/2/library/time.html) - One of the libraries used for this.

-# Author:

- * [Aritra Chattaraj](https://github.com/aritra96) - Sole author for this program.
-Mentioned all the help received in 'Acknowledgements' section.

-# Acknowledgements:

-* [xhlow](https://github.com/xhlow) - xhlow's repository helped with understanding the structure and details of certain functions.
-* [philribbens](https://github.com/philribbens) - philribben's repository also added to better understanding of the structure for this project.
-* [pandas docs](http://pandas.pydata.org/pandas-docs/stable/) - pandas documentation was immensely helpful in understanding the implemention of pandas methods used in this project.
-* [Udacity](https://udacity.com) - Udacity's Data Analyst Nanodegree program and their instructors were extremely helpful while I was pursuing this project.
-* Finally, I'd like to mention my college courses on Principles of Econometrics and Intermediary Econometrics for introducing me to data analysis and R programming.
-The concepts embodied in the pandas library (e.g. data frame) were very similar to the ones used while I was working on my R projects for college assignments.